When I was in school, I was often bullied.

 There are hundreds, thousands, and ten thousands of paths.Ryoma Sakamoto

-If you stray from your current path, there are many other paths in reality.
+Even if you stray from your current path, there are many other paths in reality.

 Depending on how you feel, you can go down many different paths at any time.

-Once you die, there is nothing more you can do.
+But, once you die, there is nothing more you can do.